A.K.A. the unicorns all of us creative entrepreneurs are dreaming of.

-She absolutely turns people off by it, but she also ensures that for the right people, Halley's ideal clients, they're not just going to like her, they're going to LOVE her!
-And that's what counts.
-That's whats important.
+She absolutely turns people off by it, but she also ensures that for the right people (Halley’s ideal clients) are not just going to like her, they’re going to LOVE her!
+And that’s what counts.
+That’s whats important.

-Why?
-My copy doesn't fit them, and just as soon as they begin interacting with potential clients, it's going to show quickly that there's some mixed messaging happening, and that they aren't really how they appeared to be on their site.
+And just as soon as they begin interacting with potential clients, it’s going to show quickly that there’s some mixed messaging happening, and that they aren’t really who they appeared to be on their site. ♀️

 I want for you to also feel free to be your authentic self so you can experience the joy of working with people who get you and the wonderful experience of running a business that feels right down to the core.

-As a web designer, I have a portfolio of past work.
-My portfolio page is one of my most clicked, because if you're thinking of hiring me to design your website, you're gonna wanna check I have the skills you need and the design style you want.
+My portfolio page was one of my most clicked, because if you’re thinking of hiring me to design your website, you’re gonna wanna check I have the skills you need and the design style you want.

-If you run any type of business where showing past work is important, this step goes for you too.
+If you run any type of business where showing past work is important, this next step goes for you too…